Seasonal harvest training

 Seasonal workforce group traineeships in horticulture

-The pilot program will be rolled out across key horticulture regions including the Sunraysia, the Goulburn Valley and Gippsland and encourages businesses to develop training as a key element to building a sustainable, reliable workforce.
+Trainees engaged in the pilot will be able to gain a certificate III in Production Horticulture or related qualifications whilst gaining hands-on experience in horticulture businesses across the Sunraysia, Goulburn Valley and Gippsland regions.
+The pilot also supports and encourages businesses to develop training as a key element to building a sustainable, reliable workforce.

-The new traineeships will be run by Apprenticeship Employment Network in collaboration with group training organisations, TAFEs, horticulture businesses, local industry groups and Agriculture Victoria.
+The new traineeships are coordinated by Apprenticeship Employment Network in collaboration with local group training organisations, TAFEs, horticulture businesses, local industry groups and Agriculture Victoria.

 The collaborative program will build pathways to high-level skills and knowledge in areas such as operating machinery and farm infrastructure as well as supply chains, relationship management and digital platforms, all critical skills needed for the future of Victoria’s world-class horticulture industry.